WD-Scott/Stochastic-Volatility-Model/README.md

 To develop the model, I pull the data from the `yfinance` package into a Pandas dataframe and calculate a 'returns' column as the difference in the logarithmic returns, which I then use to model the volatility.

 I model the logarithm of the daily returns with a Student-T distribution, parameterized by:
-- the degrees of freedom (`𝜈`) following an exponential distribution
+- the degrees of freedom ($𝜈$) following an exponential distribution
-- volatility ($𝑠_𝑖$), where (`𝑖`) is the time index
+- volatility ($𝑠_𝑖$), where ($𝑖$) is the time index

 The volatility follows a Gaussian random walk across all time steps, parameterized by a common variance given by an exponential distribution.

 I model the logarithmic returns at each timepoint.

-The model allows the volatility to change over time, such that the volatility at each time point is controlled by a parameter for that time point (`$𝑠_𝑖$`).
+The model allows the volatility to change over time, such that the volatility at each time point is controlled by a parameter for that time point ($𝑠_𝑖$).

-But, the scale parameters (`$𝑠_𝑖$`) at each timepoint cannot be completely independent, otherwise, the model would overfit the data.
+But, the scale parameters ($𝑠_𝑖$) at each timepoint cannot be completely independent, otherwise, the model would overfit the data.

-One thing worth noting is that I have a single variance (`𝜎`) for the volatility process across all time, which may not be representative of the true nature of stock return behavior.
+One thing worth noting is that I have a single variance (𝜎) for the volatility process across all time, which may not be representative of the true nature of stock return behavior.

 I use the `PyMC` package to develop the SV model by writing a basic function that takes the Pandas dataframe as its input and returns the PyMC model.
 The model is parametrized by the stochastic process previously described to capture the volatility dynamics.